HaileyLV/PA1489-project/Engineer diary/Ebba Bengtsson engineer diary.md

 Our initial focus will be to test whether the input data from the order page is correctly sent to the kitchen view.

 ----

 SQLite commands:

 CREATE TABLE IF NOT EXISTS test (id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT);

 ->
 Create a table named test, if it was not exists in database with two elements: id and name.

 DROP TABLE IF EXISTS test; -> Drop a test table if it was exists in database

 SELECT name FROM sqlite_master WHERE type = 'table' AND name='test';

 ->
 Check the positions of table if it exists in database.
 Returns None if the table does not exist in the database

 select * from burger b join order_burger ob on b.id = ob.burger_id join orders o on ob.order_id = o.id join items i on ob.items_id = i.id where o.id = ?

 ->
 Join data in table burger with tabler order_burger, table items with table order_burger based on burger_id, order_id, items_id

-INSERT INTO burger (id, name) VALUES (1, "cheese burger") ->
+INSERT INTO burger (id, name) VALUES (1, "cheese burger")

+->
 Insert a row in table burger with two elements: id = 1 and name = cheese burger

 ('SELECT id FROM items WHERE name = ?
 AND type = ?
 AND action = ?',(item_name, item_type, action))

 ->
 pull data of item_name, item_type, action based on items_id

 ('INSERT INTO order_burger (order_id, burger_id, items_id) VALUES (?, ?, ?)',(order_id, burger_id, item_id))

 ->
 insert input data to database

 with sqlite3.connect('orders.db') as conn:...

 ->
 use this code to open database so that database will be closed outside "with"

 ----

 v42

-            learn:
+ * learn:
 How to do a pytest for debugging.

 How to use mock.

-            What happen in the group:
+ * What happen in the group:

-we decided to meet up and write the last part of the projects. fixed all writing assignments.
+we decided to meet up and write the last part of the projects.

+fixed all writing assignments.

 Last touches on ower burger order.

-what i did on my Burger order: changed adminer to SQLite Web because its specifically made for managing SQLite databases only.
-Np need for login.
+what i did on my Burger order:

+changed adminer to SQLite Web because its specifically made for managing SQLite databases only.
+No need for login.

-Added test map for all test files made test for kitchen and order. used mockup for kitchen.
+Added test map for all test files.

+made test for kitchen and order.

+used mockup for kitchen.

-            What i did:
+ * What i did:

 Use pytest to test and debug: link: https://docs.pytest.org/en/stable/getting-started.html A test function start with "test"

 group project:

 Testing was particularly challenging because the database was not directly accessible in the kitchen view and order components.
 The database was set up as a Docker volume, which made it difficult to test any functionality that depended on it.
 Moving forward, it would be better to mock the database instead of using the real one.